Period Basics: What Is Normal?

 A Word on Spotting

 Now one thing we have not yet addressed, but get asked about ALL the time, is spotting.
 Spotting before, between, or after your period is typically not considered normal.
 There are some instances where spotting is a normal and healthy finding.
 This includes ovulation bleeding and early pregnancy.
 However, there are other abnormal causes which may point to hormonal imbalance.
 This can be any combination of low or high progesterone, and low levels of estrogen.
 Unfortunately, if you are spotting there is no way to know if it’s healthy or not unless you visit a healthcare practitioner.
 To learn more, check out our post on spotting!

 Need Help With Your Period?

 There is A LOT of healthy variation when it comes to our periods.
 Our periods are such an important and essential process that we go through each month, and are integral to optimizing our health!
 We covered a lot, and there is much more that could be discussed.
 If you have any questions or concerns, never hesitate to reach out and ask!
 Our periods are so closely tied to our health and our fertility; it’s important to get answers to know where you stand!
-If you would like more information regarding your period health, we at Awaken Life are here to help!
+If you would like more information regarding your period health, Awaken Life is here to help!
 Our periods are not something to be dreaded, but something to be celebrated!